ayaranitram/unyts/README.md

 `pip install --upgrade unyts`

 ## Optional requisites:
+The main functionalities are purely Python powered and does not require any other package to work but, if present, some commonly known packages are used to improve the operability of `unyts`:
 - `NumPy` to be able to deal with iterables not of nparray type, like (list of values)
-- `Pandas`
+- `Pandas` to be able to recognize Series and DataFrames
-- `cloudpickle` to be able to save to cache file, for faster loading
+- `cloudpickle` to be able to save internal dictionaries and network to cache file, for faster loading
-- `openpyxl` if willing to export the units network to pandas DataFrame
+- `openpyxl` if willing to export the units network to a pandas DataFrame